hanyuc37/CRM-and-Sales-Pipeline/README.md

 * **Conversion Rate:** The conversion rate is one of the KPIs used to evaluate sales performance.
 29% of the leads were successfully converted to customers.

 ![conversion rate](https://github.com/user-attachments/assets/4ae750e8-abc2-409a-961f-44664c6bf0bf)
-* **Days that takes to convert a lead to a customer** gives a distribution of the range, average, maximum, and minimum days that a lead converts to a customer.
+* **Days that takes to convert a lead to a customer** gives a distribution of the range, average, maximum, and minimum days a lead converts to a customer.
 It takes 1-120, with an average of 63 days (std 34 days) of cycle time to convert a lead to a customer.

 ![days takes to convert a lead](https://github.com/user-attachments/assets/3b34ef9c-9d0e-4948-b807-39d9b978abd9)

+* **Sales funnel in %:** The sales funnel stage includes Opening, initial contact, nurturing, proposal sent, and won.
+It's crucial to visualize and understand the flow of leads through various stages of a CRM process.
-* **Sales funnel in %:** Sales funnel stage includes Opened, Initial Contact, Nurturing, Proposal Sent, and Won.
-91.9% of leads were contacted initially by sales agents, 55% were nurtured, 27.7% proposal sent, and lastly, 10.3% won the proposal.
+It provides insights into % records that have progressed through each stage relative to the total number that started at the "Opened" Stage.
+91.9% of leads were contacted initially by sales agents, 55% were nurtured, 27.7% were sent, and lastly, 10.3% won the proposal.

 ![saels funnel](https://github.com/user-attachments/assets/adb904a5-b330-4a92-a343-0a064b6e4422)